MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ## Additional resources

-- Find the [Financial Services Accelerator](https://appsource.microsoft.com/en-us/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview) on Microsoft AppSource.
+- Find the [Financial Services accelerator](https://appsource.microsoft.com/en-us/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview) on Microsoft AppSource.

-- The Financial Services Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices).
+- The Financial Services accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices).

 - Refer to this [blog post](https://https:/cloudblogs.microsoft.com/dynamics365/bdm/2019/07/17/microsoft-dynamics-365-banking-accelerator-is-now-generally-available/) to read more about the value of the banking component to ISVs, banks, and other financial services institutions.